kyagrd/kyagrd.github.io/README.md

   at [KAIST](http://www.kaist.ac.kr/), Feb, 2002

-My primary reserach focus is currently on [the TIPER proejct](http://kyagrd.github.io/tiper/), which aims to designe and develope tool that automatically generates Type Inference Prototyping Engines from Executable Relational specifcations of polymorphic type systems.
+My primary reserach focus is currently on [the TIPER proejct](http://kyagrd.github.io/tiper/), which aims to designe and develope a tool that automatically generates Type Inference Prototyping Engines from Executable Relational specifcations of polymorphic type systems.
 This project will be combining theriteical and techincal advances in the Functional Programming